 Women’s Pro Doubles

-World record in the Women’s Pro Doubles division set by Tia-Clair Toomey and Joanna Wietrzyk with a time of 00:54:24, set in Houston 2025.
+World record in the Women’s Pro Doubles division set by Joanna Wietrzyk and Jess Pettrow with a time of 00:54:24, set in Perth 2025.

 The Women’s Pro Doubles world records by age group are as follows: